squishy-scsi/squishy/README.md

 # Squishy

-Squishy is a SCSI-1 to USB3.0 interface adapter, originally designed so a modern machine could boot off of a IBM 9348-002 9-track magnetic tape SCSI drive, but should allow for any modern machine to talk SCSI to things.
+Squishy is a SCSI-1 HVD to USB2.0 interface adapter, originally designed so a modern machine could boot off of a IBM 9348-002 9-track magnetic tape SCSI drive, but should allow for any modern machine to talk SCSI to things.

 ## Licenses